-Today this 240-seat intimate theater has become a 501 (c) (3) non-profit organization to preserve the historic Sheridan Opera House as an arts and cultural resource for the Telluride community, to bring quality arts and cultural events to Telluride and to provide local and national youth with access and exposure to the arts through education.
+Today, this 230-seat intimate theater is owned and operated by the Sheridan Arts Foundation, a 501 (c) (3) non-profit organization dedicated to preserving the historic Sheridan Opera House, bringing quality arts and cultural events to Telluride, providing local and national youth with access and exposure to the arts through education.

 The Sheridan Arts Foundation is also home to Young People's Theater, a non-competitive drama education program for kids ages 3-18.
 Providing innovative and dymanic drama education to the youth of Telluride, Colorado since 1999 at the historic Sherirdan Opera House, the YPT present three full musicals to the community and a diverse variety of classes and workshops throughout the year including the Summer Specatcular Theater Camp in July.
 Visit SheridanOperaHouse.com for more information.